evoxf1/fyle-assignment/README.md

 ## How to Run Locally

-1. Clone the repository: `git clone <https://github.com/evoxf1/fyle-assignment>`
+1. Clone the repository: `gh repo clone evoxf1/fyle-assignment`
 2. Open `index.html` in your web browser.

 ## Live Demo